peterjc/thapbi-pict/database/README.rst

       ((internal AND transcribed AND spacer) OR its1) AND 150:10000[sequence length] AND Peronosporales[organism]

+- Curated *Peronosporales* ITS1 sequences (at genus level) from file ``database/Peronosporales_ITS1_curated.fasta``.
+These examples are primarily from uncultured samples, and/or where the in-silico primer trimming of the above NCBI import failed (typically non-*Phytophthora*).

 - Observed ITS1 sequences from single isolate positive controls run on a MiSeq plate via ``thapbi_pict prepare-reads`` with default settings (plate level minimum abundance was 545, but in anycase import minimum default is 1000).